purcell/emacs-reformatter/README.md

 with an optional minor mode which can apply this command automatically on save.

+By default, reformatter.el expects programs to read from stdin and write to stdout, and you should prefer this mode of operation where possible.
+If this isn't possible with your particular formatting program, refer to the options for `reformatter-define`, and see the examples in the package's tests.

 In its initial release it supports only reformatters which can read from stdin and write to stdout, but a more versatile interface will be provided as development continues.